-There are currently 14 faculty members affiliated with the Centre for Bone and Muscle Health.
+There are currently 15 faculty members affiliated with the Centre for Bone and Muscle Health.
+Check out the research overviews below, and continue to their full faculty profiles for more information.

 Bareket Falk’s research team’s current area of research includes the effect of exercise and physical training on bone health and on neuro-muscular function during growth and maturation.
 They examine the mechanisms explaining child-adult differences in muscle performance and metabolism during exercise.
 Beyond differences in muscle size or composition, age-related differences in neuromuscular activation likely contribute to children’s lower muscle strength and explosive power and their greater muscle endurance.
 Using electromyography, they currently investigate motor unit activation during exercise and training among children and adults.